by Martin Maenza

 “I slipped back into the classroom and listened from the lab adjacent to it.
 From the ajar door, I could distinctly hear that the man was indeed Bito Wladon, a patriotic citizen of Modora.”
 Dawn noticed that the name didn’t stir too much reaction from her friends.
 “But I think you all might know him better as Sonar, the sonic-weaponed criminal.”

 “No doubt,” Dawn continued.
-“He specifically had come to USF to talk with Professor Szackas, who is also of Modoran descent.
+“He specifically came to the USF campus to talk with Professor Szackas, who is also of Modoran descent.
 As it turns out, Szackas has been doing some research in the area of nucleo-sonics and has developed some kind of armor prototype that works on those very principles.
-Sonar sounded very interested in the armor for possible military use for the country of Modora.”
+Sonar sounded very interested in the armor for possible military use in Modora.”

 “Like, where is Modora, anyway?”
 Charley asked.
-“I don’t, like, think I’ve ever heard of it before today.”
+“I don’t think I’ve ever heard of that country before today.”

 “Odds are you haven’t,” Karen explained.
 “I pulled up some info on a computer database regarding Modora, and there really wasn’t a lot there.
-It’s a small country with a population of slightly more than four hundred people, located in Eastern Europe just north of Czechoslovakia.
+It’s a small, postage-stamp nation with a population of slightly more than four hundred people, located in Eastern Europe just north of Czechoslovakia.
 No real major exports of any kind.
-The country sustains itself on farming and other simpler industries.
+The country sustains itself on farming and other simple industries.
 From an advancement perspective, one could easily consider it a Third World country.
 Barely a blip on the international radar.
 It was cut off decades ago by its ruler, Fando the Mad.”